mxngls/maxh.site/src/2023_review.md

 ---
 title: "2023"
+subtitle: "Year in Review"
-date: "2023-12-31"
+date:  "2023/12/31"
 ---

 2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time.

 ## Working in Tech